beginning of content

 Have regular eye tests

-Children should also have a full eye examination with an optometrist before starting school and throughout primary and secondary school.
+Children should also have a full eye examination with an optometrist before starting school and regularly throughout primary and secondary school.

 Take extra care if you have diabetes